Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: The Proposed ParC/Fast-ParC Operation

-\textbf{Positional Embedding.} As concluded in previous work\cite{PEG}, vanilla convolution could encode positional information whenever it uses zero-padding.
-Circular convolution, however, reuses the input picture in a periodic way, this will lose part of the location information.
-To conquer this, we introduce learnable position encoding, which is inserted before the circular convolution.
-In the following experiment, we demonstrate that this is very important for models' performance, especially for downstream tasks which are sensitive to spatial information.
+\textbf{Positional Embedding.} As concluded in prior research~\citep{PEG}, standard convolution can encode positional information when utilizing zero-padding.
+In contrast, circular convolution periodically reuses the input image, leading to a loss of some positional data.
+To conquer this problem, we incorporate the learnable position encoding inserted before the circular convolution layer.
+Subsequent experiments underscore its significance for model performance, particularly for downstream tasks that highly depend on spatial information.

-\textbf{1D Decomposition. } Finally, in order to ensure acceptable cost in model size and computation.
-We split the 2D convolution and position encoding into $H$(horizontal) and $V$(vertical) directions, which reduce the number of parameters and FLOPs from $\mathcal{O}(H\!\times\!W)$ to $\mathcal{O}(H\!+\!W)$, this is a considerable compression when the resolution is large.
+\textbf{1D Decomposition. } Lastly, we decompose the 2D convolution and position encoding into $H$(horizontal) and $V$(vertical) components to maintain a manageable model size and computational cost.
+This approach reduces the parameters and FLOPs from $\mathcal{O}(HW)$ to $\mathcal{O}(H+W)$, offering significant compression, especially for higher resolutions.

-\textbf{Implementation of Circular Convolution.} Conceptually, the circular convolution needs to be implemented separately from ordinary convolutions because of the extra modulus op when computing the index of convoluted pixels.
-In practice, it could be easily implemented by padding the input feature map with its copy using 'concat' function before calling the ordinary 1D convolution routines (See Algorithm~\ref{algorithm_fast_parc})
+\textbf{Implementation of Circular Convolution.} Conceptually, the circular convolution needs to be implemented separately from ordinary convolutions because of the extra modulus operation.
+Though this operation is not supported directly by F.conv2d, it could be easily implemented by padding the input feature map with its copy using the concatenate function before the calling of ordinary 1D convolution routines (See Algorithm~\ref{algorithm_fast_parc}).